Monday 14th October 2024

 Despite data that shows no loss in worker productivity from remote and hybrid work, some companies have tried to make working from the office more days per week a mandate.
 After all, investing in real estate and office space is costly.
 But so is talent retention.

-Some company leaders feel it can be difficult to foster a culture of cooperation and understanding over video conference feeds alone.
-It doesn’t mean it can’t work, but it’s a balancing act between what we all need, what we are willing to sacrifice, and who gets to decide.
+Some company leaders feel it can be difficult to foster a culture of cooperation and understanding over video calls alone.
+It doesn’t mean it can’t work, but it’s a balancing act between what we all need, what we are willing to sacrifice, and who gets to decide on those working conditions.

 Enter, hybrid work policies.